 Start with Friends and Family

 This is the most common way that local candidates raise initial seed money.
 Just making the ask can be tough, but if you want to raise money, you need to reach out to potential donors.
-You can start with family, colleagues, friends and wealthy supporters for donations.
+You can start with family members, colleagues, friends and wealthy supporters for donations.
 You can reach out directly or through mail.
 Tell your prospects why you are running, why you think you can win and how their support can help.

-Hold a Fundraising Event
+Hold a Campaign Fundraising Event

-Many campaigns start with a ‘kick-off’ fundraiser event.
-The goal is to collect money and spread the word about your campaign.
+The goal of a kick-off event is to collect money and begin to spread the word about your campaign.
 The event can be a sit-down dinner, auction, golf event – whatever you think will work.
-Use the seed money you collected from friends and family to bankroll the event.
-If you have a more formal event, include a special place for VIPs and charge more for those tickets.
+Use the seed money you collected from friends and family to bankroll your first event.
+If someone can donate a location and services, that’s even better.

 Make it Easy To Donate

 A website lends credibility and creates a hub for your online campaign.
-Many people will not donate through a Facebook post or a Twitter link.
-A campaign site provides a fixed place to send donors so they can learn more about the campaign and donate.
-Just remember that a campaign website exists as a conduit through which to raise money, not as a means unto itself.
+Many people will not donate through a Facebook page or a Twitter link.
+But a campaign site provides a fixed place to send donors so they can learn more about the candidate and make contributions.

-Use Online Channels
+Use Online Channels for Political Campaign Fundraising

-Having a good online presence, even a small one to start, tells potential donors that you are serious about winning the election.
-Raise awareness through your personal Facebook and Twitter contacts.
+Use social media to raise awareness.
+You can start this process through your personal Facebook and Twitter contacts.
 Ask them to become the first followers of your campaign’s social media accounts.
 Use those channels to keep followers informed and to ask for money throughout the campaign.
-Advertising through these platforms can help you reach more local voters.
+Advertising through social platforms can also help you reach more local voters and potential supporters.